1952 United States Senate election in Nevada

 The 1952 United States Senate election in Nevada took place on November 4, 1952.
 Incumbent Republican U.S. Senator George W. Malone was re-elected to a second term in office.
+George Wilson Malone defeated Thomas B. Mechling by a very narrow margin despite George Wilson Malone's fellow Republican Dwight David Eisenhower winning the state over Adlai Stevenson II in a landslide in the concurrent presidential election in Nevada.

 Primary elections

 Primary elections were held on September 2, 1952.